Olanre/NetworkSimulatator/NetworkSIM/README.md

   in iteration 4.

 ->To run our code:
-	Our server may be access from http://sc-2.cs.mun.ca/ -from this page a user may view the simulations available on this application in the "Simulation" tab, and create new simulations with the "new simulation" button.
+	Our server may be accessed from http://sc-2.cs.mun.ca/ -from this page a user may view the simulations available on this application in the "Simulation" tab, and create new simulations with the "new simulation" button.
 	-Pressing "new simulation" allows you to create a new simulation.
 	-for "token propagation method" the only currently supported method is "email" which must be entered in the token propagation method field.
 Currently